 All Nature Conservancy preserves in Michigan are threatened in some way by deer, either through over-browsing or the transmission of disease to other species (i.e., moose) that are conservation targets.
 Managing white-tailed deer populations through hunting is an important step in reducing deer damage and protecting the biodiversity of our preserves.
 At some of our preserves, deer populations have grown well beyond the ability of the natural communities to withstand their effects.
 For this reason, we employ hunting as a tool to reduce populations in order to reduce the damage deer cause, allowing natural communities to recover their full vigor and diversity.

 White-tailed deer are native to Michigan, but over the last six decades their population has grown to levels that are much higher than any prior period.
 Regional deer densities in Michigan have changed a great deal since the 1970s.
 Statewide deer population estimates indicate that the population grew steadily between the 1970s and early 1990s with a gradual long-term declining trend since 1995.
-It is important to note that population trends are not consistent across the State, with stronger declines in the U.P. and N.L.P. and inclines in the S.L.P.1
+It is important to note that population trends are not consistent across the state, with stronger declines in the Upper Peninsula and northern Lower Peninsula and increases in the southern Lower Peninsula.1

-You must have a Permit from the Conservancy to hunt any of the available preserves listed below.
-Permits are renewed annually if the Hunter has complied with the Rules of the Program (listed below).
+You must have a Permit from the Conservancy to hunt at any of the available preserves listed below.
+Permits are renewed annually if the hunter has complied with the Rules of the Program (listed below).
 Hunters not in compliance are replaced with interested hunters from the Waiting List in the order that they were added.
-As of 2012, there is no fee to hunt Conservancy preserves.
+There is no fee to hunt at Conservancy preserves.

-In the Lower Peninsula, where more capacity and greater trespass issues arise, we currently allow hunting on nine preserves.
+In the Lower Peninsula, we currently allow hunting on seven preserves.
 Most Lower Peninsula preserves are currently at capacity; however, we do maintain a waiting list for each preserve.

 Please refer to the table below for a breakdown of which sites have permits available.
-The deadline for obtaining a 2013 Hunting Permit has passed.
-If you are interested in huntin white-tailed deer on Conservancy preserves in 2014, please contact Sarah Burgess at 517-316-0300 or email@example.com.
+The deadline for obtaining a 2016 Hunting Permit is July 15, 2016.
+If you are interested in hunting white-tailed deer on Conservancy preserves in 2016, please call 517-316-0300 ext.
+7 or email firstname.lastname@example.org.